ArchivistDevelopers/PruebaFlujo/README.md

 # Entertainment-smart-contracts

-For this project Archivits proposed different architectures in order to choose the one that best suited the client's needs:

 ## Components
 - Genesis -> custom ERC-721 that could only be purchased by members of a whitelist.
 This ERC-721 could evolve changing its appearance depending on the participation in the community.
 - Main Experience -> custom ERC-721 that only genesis members could buy.